wix/Detox/README.md

 Not using React Native? we have a [pure native demo project](/examples/demo-native-ios) too.

+## Rethinking Core Principles

+We believe that the only way to address the core difficulties with mobile end-to-end testing is by rethinking some of the  principles of the entire approach.
+See what Detox [does differently](/docs/More.DesignPrinciples.md).

 ## Contributing to Detox

 Open source from the first commit.
 If you're interested in helping out with our roadmap or you have a new feature to suggest, contact us and we'd love to get you on board.